biblibre/urungi/doc/user/report-types/map.rst

 Group column
    If you drop a column here, its content will be used to group markers together.
 If two rows have the same value in this column, they belong to the same group.
-Each group is then assigned a unique color hue for the map marker.
+Each group is then assigned a unique color hue (automatically chosen by Urungi) for the map marker.

 Type column
    If you drop a column here, its content will be used to assign a type to a